Raquel Welch: Early life

-Welch was born Jo Raquel Tejada on September 5, 1940, in Chicago, Illinois, and moved to San Diego, California, at age two with her family.
+Welch was born Jo Raquel Tejada in Chicago, Illinois, and moved to San Diego, California, at age two with her family.
 She was the first child of Josephine Sarah Hall and Armando Carlos Tejada Urquizo.
-Her mother was of English descent with ancestors tracing back to the Mayflower; she was the daughter of Clara Louise Adams and architect Emery Stanford Hall.
-Her father was an aeronautical engineer from La Paz, Bolivia, of Spanish descent; he was the son of Raquel Urquizo and Agustin Tejada.
+Her mother was of English descent with ancestors tracing back to the Mayflower.
+Her father was an aeronautical engineer from La Paz, Bolivia, of Spanish descent.
 Her cousin, Bolivian politician Lidia Gueiler Tejada, became the first female president of Bolivia and the second female non-royal head of state in the Americas.
-Welch had a younger brother, James ("Jim"), and a younger sister, Gayle.
+Welch had a younger brother and a younger sister.

-Welch was raised in the Presbyterian religion and attended Pacific Beach Presbyterian Church every Sunday with her family.
+Welch was raised in the Presbyterian denomination and attended Pacific Beach Presbyterian Church every Sunday with her family.
 As a young girl, Welch had the desire to be a performer and entertainer.
 She began studying ballet at age seven, but after ten years of study, she left the art at seventeen when her instructor told her she did not have the right body type for professional ballet companies.
 At age 14, she won beauty titles as Miss Photogenic and Miss Contour.
 While attending La Jolla High School she won the title of Miss La Jolla and the title of Miss San Diegothe Fairest of the Fairat the San Diego County Fair.
 This long line of beauty contests eventually led to the state title of Maid of California.
 Her parents divorced when she finished school.

 Welch graduated with honors from high school in 1958.
 Seeking an acting career, she entered San Diego State College on a theater arts scholarship, and the following year she married her high school sweetheart, James Welch, with whom she had two children.
 She assumed his last name and kept it throughout her life.
 She won several parts in local theater productions.

 In 1960, Welch got a job as a weather presenter at KFMB, a local San Diego television station.
 Because her family life and television duties were so demanding, she decided to give up her drama classes.
 She separated from James Welch, and moved with her two children to Dallas, Texas, where she made a "precarious living" as a model for Neiman Marcus and as a cocktail waitress.